OpenEvalProject/evals/manuscripts/elife-94908/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/94908/elife-94908-fig9-v1.jpg)

-**Figure 9.:** 2+ imaging of cone terminals in wild-type (WT) and G369i KI mice.Depolarization-evoked fluorescence changes (ΔF) were measured by two-photon imaging of Fluo3-filled cone pedicles labeled with PNA-Alexa 568. (a) Representative images at the indicated timepoints (T) before (control), during, and after (wash) bath application of KCl (50 mM) and KCl + ISR (10μ M).
+**Figure 9.:** Depolarization-evoked fluorescence changes (ΔF) were measured by two-photon imaging of Fluo3-filled cone pedicles labeled with PNA-Alexa 568. (a) Representative images at the indicated timepoints (T) before (control), during, and after (wash) bath application of KCl (50 mM) and KCl + ISR (10μ M).
 For clarity, PNA-Alexa 568 labeling was outlined (magenta, solid circles) and the actual labeling was only shown in the initial panel of images.
 Dashed, yellow circles represent ROIs for analyses. (b) Changes in cone pedicle Fluo3 fluorescence were normalized to the initial fluorescence intensity at time = 0 (ΔF/F0).
 Solid lines and shaded areas represent the mean ± SEM, respectively.
-WT, n=11 pedicles; G369i KI, n=14 pedicles.Figure 9—source data 1.Figure 9b.
+WT, n=11 pedicles; G369i KI, n=14 pedicles.

-## Light responses of bipolar cells and visual behavior are present in G369i KI but not Cav1.4 KO mice
+### Light responses of bipolar cells and visual behavior are present in G369i KI but not Cav1.4 KO mice

 While HCs play important roles in lateral inhibition of photoreceptor output, the vertical dissemination of visual information from cones to the inner retina is relayed by glutamate to ON and OFF cone bipolar cells (CBCs) which express mGluR6 and AMPA/kainate receptors, respectively.
 To test for the existence of cone-to-CBC transmission in G369i KI mice, we recorded electroretinograms (ERGs) under light-adapted conditions using Cav1.4 KO mice as a negative control (Figure 10a–d).
 In these recordings, the light-induced response of photoreceptors and the postsynaptic response of ON CBCs correspond to the a- and b-waves, respectively.
 Unlike in Cav1.4 KO mice, the a-waves of G369i KI mice resembled those in WT mice, which indicates that cones do not degenerate in this mouse strain (Figure 10a and b).
 While greatly reduced in amplitude, the b-wave was measurable in G369i KI mice and significantly larger than in Cav1.4 KO mice at the highest light intensities (F(14,104)=41, p<0.0001, post-hoc Tukey’s p=0.0038 at 2.3 log cd·s/m2; Figure 10a and b).
 We also recorded flicker ERGs using 10 Hz light stimuli that can isolate cone pathways involving both ON and OFF CBCs (Nusinowitz et al., 2007; Vinberg et al., 2015).
 In WT mice, flicker responses exhibited two peaks, one at a lower irradiance (–2 log cd·s/m2) and one at higher irradiance (0.5 log cd·s/m2; Figure 10c and d).
 The peak at the lower irradiance is attributed to responses in both rod and cone pathways, and the peak at a higher irradiance is attributed to responses exclusively in cone pathways (Nusinowitz et al., 2007; Vinberg et al., 2015).
 Flicker responses in G369i KI mice showed a similar non-monotonic relation as in WT mice but were significantly lower in amplitude (F(26,143)=51.18, p<0.0001, post-hoc Tukey’s p=0.0237 at 2.5 log cd·s/m2; Figure 10c and d).
 The inverted flicker responses at higher illuminations in G369i KI mice were absent in Cav1.4 KO mice and may result from the hyperpolarizing contribution of cone-to-OFF CBC transmission (Figure 10c).

 ![Figure 10.](https://cdn.elifesciences.org/articles/94908/elife-94908-fig10-v1.jpg)

-**Figure 10.:** v1.4 knockout (KO) mice.(a) Representative traces of photopic ERGs recorded in the presence of background green light (20 cd · s/m2) in WT, G369i KI, and CaV1.4 KO mice.
+**Figure 10.:** (a) Representative traces of photopic ERGs recorded in the presence of background green light (20 cd · s/m2) in WT, G369i KI, and CaV1.4 KO mice.
 Flash intensities are shown on the left.
 Arrows and arrowheads depict the a- and b-waves, respectively. (b) a-wave (left), and b-wave (right) amplitudes are plotted against light intensity.
 Symbols and bars represent mean ± SEM.
 WT, n=7; G369i KI, n=5; CaV1.4 KO, n=6. *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001; ns, not significant; Two-way ANOVA with Tukey’s posthoc multiple comparisons. (c, d) Representative traces (c) and quantified data (d) for 10 Hz flicker responses evoked by white light flashes of increasing luminance (from –4–2 log cd· s/m2).
 Arrows in c depict inverted waveform responses in G369i KI mice that are absent in Cav1.4 KO mice.
 Symbols and bars represent mean ± SEM.
 WT, n=7; G369i KI, n=5; CaV1.4 KO, n=6. *p<0.05; **p<0.01.
 Two-way ANOVA with Tukey’s posthoc multiple comparisons. (e) Representative swim path traces of WT, G369i KI, and CaV1.4 KO mice from the visible platform swim tests performed in the dark (scotopic, upper panel) and light (photopic, lower panel). (f) Time required to reach the platform (latency to platform) was compared for each mouse strain.
 Symbols represent the average of the last 3 swim trials for each mouse of each genotype for both dark and light conditions.
 Dotted lines represent the mean.
-WT, n=11; G369i KI, n=10; CaV1.4 KO, n=9. *p<0.05; ***p<0.001; ****p<0.0001; Kruskal-Wallis one-way ANOVA with Dunn’s post hoc analysis.Figure 10—source data 1.Figure 10.
+WT, n=11; G369i KI, n=10; CaV1.4 KO, n=9. *p<0.05; ***p<0.001; ****p<0.0001; Kruskal-Wallis one-way ANOVA with Dunn’s post hoc analysis.

 To test whether the cone synaptic responses in G369i KI mice enable vision-guided behavior, we used a swim test that assesses the ability of mice to identify a visible platform (Bimonte-Nelson et al., 2015).
 Under scotopic (dark) conditions, G369i KI and Cav1.4 KO mice took significantly longer to find the platform compared to WT mice (Figure 10e and f).
 These results are consistent with flicker response assays (Figure 10c and d) as well as the absence of ICa in rods and rod-to-rod bipolar cell synaptic transmission in G369i KI mice (Maddox et al., 2020).
 Under photopic (light) conditions, G369i KI mice but not Cav1.4 KO mice performed as well as WT mice (Figure 10e and f).
 Thus, G369i KI mice have enough visual function under photopic conditions to quickly find the platform.
 Collectively, our results suggest that Cav3 channels can support cone synaptic responses that are sufficient for visual behavior in G369i KI but not Cav1.4 KO mice.